jaspector

 Permits are required for new construction, additions, most alterations and remodeling, installation of prefabricated buildings, construction or reconstruction of walls, and installation or replacement of electrical, plumbing, or mechanical systems.
 Commercial and industrial work also requires permits.

-Typical processing time is Varies by project type; contact department at 785-832-7700 option 2 for current turnaround times.
+Building permit processing times in Lawrence, KS typically run Varies by project type; contact department at 785-832-7700 option 2 for current turnaround times.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Lawrence, KS.
 The following work is generally exempt: Carpet installation, painting, and wallpaper; Replacement of electrical outlet receptacles and fixture replacements (sinks, toilets, lighting fixtures); Installation of vanities and cabinetry; Construction of small uncovered decks 30 inches or less above grade; One-story detached accessory structures (tool sheds, storage sheds, playhouses, similar uses) with floor area of 200 square feet or less; Roof shingle or siding replacement where no sheathing, decking, or structural framing is replaced; Concrete flatwork (patios, driveways, sidewalks) -- note: work on public sidewalks, curbs, or driveway aprons in the public right-of-way requires separate approval from Municipal Services and Operations; Retaining walls not over 6 feet in height (measured from bottom of footing to top of wall) unless supporting a surcharge or impounding Class I, II, or IIIA liquids.
 Note: The exempt work list above was compiled from the 2017/2019 Building Safety Division FAQ documents.
 Verify current exemptions with the Building Safety Division at 785-832-7700 option 2.
+When in doubt, confirm with the local building department before starting work.